 Annette has been a vice president at MoveUP (Movement of United Professionals) since 2013.
 Her experience in the labour movement goes back to 1992 when she was president of Local 4002 with the Airline Division of CUPE.
 In her capacity as Vice President, Annette represents the 4500+ unionized employees at ICBC.
 She also serves on the board of directors for the BC Labour Heritage Centre.
 She is the chair of the MoveUP Human Rights Committee, as well as a member of the BCFED Human Rights Committee.
 Additionally, she is the labour co-chair for the United Way campaign at ICBC and serves as a pension trustee.
 Annette holds a BA from the University of Victoria.

-Sussanne was elected BCFED Secretary-Treasurer in November 2018.
+Sussanne was elected BCFED president in 2022 after being elected as the federation’s secretary-treasurer in 2018 and 2020.
 A well-known human rights, social justice and queer rights activist, Sussanne has served as executive vice-president of BCGEU since 2014.
 She has also served as co-chair of the BCFED’s Human Rights Committee, and is active in the Women’s Rights Committee.